“Yes, I knew him. He had huge hands with crooked fingers. He was a catcher, you know.”

 Egan reached the major leagues briefly in 1908 as a late-season call-up to Connie Mack’s sixth-place Philadelphia Athletics.
 He caught in two games and had six at-bats and one hit.
 Mack thought Egan still young and relatively inexperienced and sent him back to Utica in 1909 for more seasoning.

-In 1912, though used sparingly, Egan threw out 56 base stealers in 48 games.
-Since he wasn’t a regular and often didn’t play the full game, his caught-stealing average of 1.17 per game was particularly impressive, ranking second in the American League.
-But in two trials with the Athletics, Egan didn’t hit.
+In 1912, though used sparingly, Egan threw out 56 base stealers in 46 games as catcher.
+Since he wasn’t a regular and often didn’t play the full game, his caught-stealing average of 1.17 per game was particularly impressive, ranking second in the American League.10 But in two trials with the Athletics, Egan didn’t hit.
 In his second stint with the team he hit only .174 in 138 at-bats.
 He could catch and throw, of that there was little doubt, but he couldn’t hit at that point in his career enough to stick in the majors.
 Still, he remained on the Athletics’ roster for the entire 1912 season.
 After the season, the Athletics released him to Baltimore, where in 1913 he played in 138 games and batted a respectable .280.

 Egan had qualities that endeared him to legendary Baltimore owner-manager Jack Dunn.
 The Sherrill Sage, as he was often labeled in the Baltimore press, possessed good baseball instincts but, more importantly, the ability to nurture and instruct young players.